Shchi is often served with sauerkraut.

 The process of making shchi is as simple as most broth-based soups.
 One method is to boil the meat in a pot of hot water, along with a little garlic, chopped onion, bay leaf, salt, and pepper.
 The meat can be covered and steamed until fully cooked, then flaked off the bone for later in the soup.
 This also creates the stock that will make up the soup.
 Most types of meat are acceptable, such as lamb, beef, pork, or even chicken.

-See also What is anchovy bread?
+See also What is caramel cream?

 Celery can be added to shchi broth.